 Professionalism and Attendance

-- maintain a positive and open-minded attitude
+- Maintain a positive and open-minded attitude.

 All projects and assignments are due at the beginning of class on the date set by the instructor.
 Late projects will be penalized by lowering the project grade by one full letter grade for each day that it is late.
 Late projects will not be accepted beyond three days after the original due date.
 Instructors may elect not to accept late work, but must note their policy regarding late work in the syllabus for each class.

 If any scheduled course meeting conflicts with mandated religious observance, the student must notify the instructor prior the day of the observance that the student will be absent.